-The Survivant Organization (TSO), a non-profit dedicated to assisting female victims of domestic and sexual violence aged 16-24 needs an experienced MENTORSHIP/AMBASSADOR PROGRAM COORDINATOR between the ages of 24-35 ASAP!
+The Survivant Organization (TSO), a non-profit dedicated to assisting female victims of domestic and sexual violence aged 16-24 needs a WOMAN (woman of color preferred) between the ages of 24-35 for MENTORSHIP & AMBASSADOR PROGRAM COORDINATOR (to serve virtually until after pandemic restrictions are lifted) ASAP!

 You must CURRENTLY LIVE in the DC METRO AREA to be eligible for this opportunity.